Disney, one of the great business casualties of the pandemic, signals its belief that bright days are imminent

 Executives hope the summer in particular can see a burst of theme-park visitors.

 Disneyland has been open for the past two weeks, but only to California residents and at a 25 percent maximum attendance.
-Those restrictions likely will be removed in mid-June.
+Those restrictions probably will be removed in mid-June.

 Disney World has been open since last summer with several attractions closed and social-distancing guidelines in place.